-Senate Bill 826: SB 826 prohibits, upon the issuance of a hurricane watch or warning that affects the waters of marinas located in a deepwater seaport, vessels under 500 gross tons from remaining in the waters of such marinas that have been deemed not suitable for refuge during a hurricane.
+Senate Bill 826: CS/SB 826 prohibits, upon the issuance of a hurricane watch that affects the waters of marinas located in a deepwater seaport, vessels under 500 gross tons from remaining in the waters of such marinas that have been deemed not suitable for refuge during a hurricane.
+The bill requires that vessel owners promptly remove their vessels from the waterways upon issuance of an evacuation order by the deepwater seaport.